ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU, this affects all configurations.
 This needs to be enabled for revisions r0p0 and r0p1.
 It has been fixed in r0p2.

+For Neoverse V3, the following errata build flags are defined :

+- ``ERRATA_V3_3701767``: This applies errata 3701767 workaround to Neoverse-V3
+  CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU and is still open.

 For Cortex-A710, the following errata build flags are defined :

 -  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to